scandum/wolfsort/README.md

 of poor-man's quantum computing.
 The extra memory only serves to simplify computations.
 The concept kind of worked, except that large memory allocations in C can be either very fast or very slow.
 I didn't investigate why.

+I also learned people don't like it when you use the term quantum computing outside of the proper context, or perhaps they were upset about wolfsort's voracious appetite for memory.
+Hence it was named.

 Wolfsort 2, codename: flowsort, is when I reinvented counting sort.
 Instead of making 1 pass and using extra memory to deal with fluctuations in the data, flowsort makes one pass to calculate the